jpzpj/Unity-ML-Agility-Game/README.md

 This can be very frustrating so I wanted to give it a try with Unity ML-Agents after following the excellent Hummingbirds tutorial by Immersive Limit LLC (see https://learn.unity.com/course/ml-agents-hummingbirds).

-The agent moves the board, rotating it to either left, right, forward or backwards and gets a reward when a ball enters the arc.
+The agent moves the board, rotating it either to the left, right, forward or backward and gets a reward when a ball enters the arc.

 After several tries I finally succeeded.
 ML-Agents is able to play the game, with 1 ball, in an average time of less then 6 seconds, amazing.